-The Aiba Waterway is about a 10-15 minute walk from the Aibagawa Iriguchi bus stop on the Maru Bus West Loop line.
+The Aiba Waterway is about a 10 to 15-minute walk from the Aibagawa Iriguchi bus stop on the Maru Bus West Loop line.

 Aiba Waterway

-The Aiba Waterway (藍場川, Aibagawa) is a historic canal located southeast of Hagi's former castle town, offering visitors a glimpse into the city's past.
-Built in the early 18th century, it once served essential daily purposes for local residents.
-Small boats traveled along the canal, transporting goods like rice and firewood, while its water was used for farming and fire prevention.
-Today, the canal is a peaceful spot where colorful carp swim gracefully, replacing the once-bustling boats.
+The Aiba Waterway (藍場川, Aibagawa), located southeast of Hagi's former castle town, is a historic canal that offers a unique glimpse into the city’s past.
+Built in the early 18th century, the canal was an essential part of daily life, serving various practical purposes for the local community.
+Small boats once traveled along its waters, transporting goods such as rice, firewood, and other necessities.
+The waterway was also vital for farming and fire prevention, with its water used to irrigate fields and protect the town from fire hazards.
+Today, the canal has transformed into a peaceful and scenic spot, where vibrant koi fish now swim gracefully in place of the once-busy boats.

 Getting there